studiospring/solario/README.md

 Installation
 ------------

-You will need to [install Ruby on Rails 4](http://guides.rubyonrails.org/getting_started.html) and [Postgresql 9.2](http://wiki.postgresql.org/wiki/Detailed_installation_guides) first.
+You will need [Ruby on Rails 4.1](http://rubyonrails.org/) and [Postgresql 9.2](http://www.postgresql.org/).
 Other dependencies are listed in the Gemfile.
-Database seed data is not supplied.
+If you are not familiar with these, please read the [Rails Getting Started Guide](http://guides.rubyonrails.org/getting_started.html) and [PostgreSQL Installation Guide](http://wiki.postgresql.org/wiki/Detailed_installation_guides) first.

-After you have installed everything necessary to run a Rails app, you can install Solario:
+After you have installed the Rails dependencies and PostgreSQL, you can install Solario:
+    cd to/whereever/you/want/to/install
     git clone git@github.com:studiospring/solario.git
     cd solario
     bundle install

+### Security ###
+Generate new hashes for secret variables in config/secrets.yml.
+You can use
+    rake secret
+to generate hashes.

+### Database ###

+Configure your database name and username in config/database.yml.
+Then run:
     rake db:migrate

+Please note that database seed data is not supplied.
+The Irradiances.direct field is a space delimited text field that takes 180 datapoints (e.g. 3.4 4.0 4.4 ...) to generate the 3D graph.
+Other fields are pretty self-explanatory.

+Start up your local server:
     rails server

+View site at http://localhost:3000.
+When you have everything set up, you will want to create an admin account at http://localhost:3000/sign_up and add some dummy data.

 Testing
 -------